ucsb-cs24/s25/_lab/lab02.md

    contains 0 ? no
    max: 0
    average: 0.000
-   List after insertFirst(sum):
+   List after push_front(sum):
-   [5 7 9 11]
+   []
 Empty list 2:
    []
    count: 0
    sum: 0
    contains 1 ? no
    max: 0
    average: 0.000
-   List 2 after insertFirst(3), then insertFirst(1):
+   List 2 after push_front(3), then push_front(1):
    []
 ```
-See that `append`, `print` and `count` all work.
-But the others need to be fixed.

 Use an editor (e.g., emacs, vim, or VS Code) to make the following changes to `intlist.cpp` - do not change any of the other files.

 * Fix the comment at the top to show your name and the date.
-* Implement the `sum` method.
-See the count method for guidance.
+* Write the other methods for the IntList class.
+All implementations should be in intlist.cpp.
-* Save, and then test your `sum` implementation - compile and execute `testlist` again.
-Verify `sum` is working before going on.
+* Save, and then test each of your member function implementationx - compile and execute `testlist` again.
+Think about the order in which you should implement these functions.
 * Push your code to github using the `git add .`, `git commit`, and `git push` commands
-* Then implement the `contains` method, save again and test again.
-* Continue with the other three functions in the same way: implement and test one at a time.
+* Implement and test one at a time.
 Don't implement the copy constructor, destructor, and assignment operator yet.

-Push your code to github often.
+* Push your code to github often.

 Here are correct results for the same sample data as above:

 ```
+./testlist 5 7 9 11
 List 1:
    [5 7 9 11]
    count: 4
    sum: 32